The low-budget Android phones come with a limited internal storage capacity. When you install an application, by default it installs on phone memory.

 Now click on an app, which you want to move.
 After that tap on Move to SD card button to move that application to external memory.

 Some handsets, like my Sony Xperia Z2 and other z series handsets that run on Android KitKat 4.4.4 are unable to perform these two operations.
 Sony has strictly removed the external storage access for security reasons.
+I hope you have got some information regarding How you can Install and Move Android Apps to SD Card Without Rooting.

 I have tested this on Lenovo, Motorola and Samsung devices, and it is working great.
 This is the easiest way to install and move Android apps to SD Card without rooting.
 If you have any questions regarding this, then feel free to comment below.